-Therapeutic interventions can also take the form of a pill rather than or in addition to therapy.
-Little work has systematically examined whether psychopharmacological interventions need to be paired with therapy or which drugs are effective, but meta-analytic findings suggest psychopharmacological interventions are associated with changes in personality (Roberts et al., 2017).
-For example, DeFruyt and colleagues (2006) found that individuals treated with a combination of either tianeptine or fluoxetine, along with therapy, showed greater extraversion, openness to experience, agreeableness, and conscientiousness following treatment.
-Similarly, in a sample of depressed individuals, use of cognitive therapy and medication (SSRIs) were associated with changes in neuroticism and extraversion compared to a control group (Tang et al., 2009).
+[bodyni]Therapeutic interventions can also take the form of a pill rather than, or in addition to, therapy.
+Little work has systematically examined whether psychopharmacological interventions need to be paired with therapy or which drugs are effective, but meta-analytic findings suggest that psychopharmacological interventions are associated with changes in personality (Roberts et al., 2017).
+For example, DeFruyt, Van Leeuwen, Bagby, Rolland, and Rouillon (2006) found that individuals treated with a combination of either tianeptine or fluoxetine, along with therapy, showed greater extraversion, openness to experience, agreeableness, and conscientiousness following treatment.
+Similarly, in a sample of depressed individuals, use of cognitive therapy and medication (selective serotonin reuptake inhibitors [SSRIs]) were associated with changes in neuroticism and extraversion compared to a control group (Tang et al., 2009).
 Most interestingly, changes in depression were shown to be the result of changes in neuroticism, and long-term relapse in depression was explained by changes in neuroticism, such that people who decreased the most on neuroticism were the least likely to experience a relapse.
-In a similar study, both pharmacological intervention (antidepressant) and therapy (cognitive behavioral) were associated with declines in neuroticism and increases in conscientiousness in a large sample of depressed patients (Spittlehouse et al. 2010).
+In a similar study, both pharmacological intervention (antidepressant) and therapy (cognitive-behavioral) were associated with declines in neuroticism and increases in conscientiousness in a large sample of depressed patients (Spittlehouse et al., 2010).

 The existing literature points to changes mainly in neuroticism due to pharmacological intervention, most likely a result of the effectiveness of drugs to treat depression and anxiety, which are facets of neuroticism.
-Yet there is a rich oral history on the effect of LSD, mescaline and Psilocybin (magic mushrooms), affecting one in a deep spiritual and transcendent level, potentially altering their personality (Unger, 1963).
-Most of the reported changes were retrospective, and without any systematic assessment of personality, mirroring the take-with-a-grain-of-salt statements some may make after seeing a “life altering” concert or when someone finds religion.
+Yet there is a rich oral history on the effect of lysergic acid diethylamide (LSD), mescaline, and psilocybin (magic mushrooms), affecting one in a deep spiritual and transcendent level, potentially altering the personality (Unger, 1963).
+Most of the reported changes were retrospective, and without any systematic assessment of personality, mirroring the take-it-with-a-grain-of-salt statements some may make after seeing a “life-altering” concert or when someone finds religion.
 An exception is a nearly 60-year-old study on the effects of a large single dose of LSD.
-Changes in MMPI-assessed personality were found after two months for most participants.
-However, these changes tended to not persist, as only some participants evidenced change at a 6-month follow up.
-A more recent small sample study also found evidence of short-term change, where a group that took LSD increased in openness over two weeks compared to a control group (Lebedev et al., 2016).
-Some evidence suggest changes are not just short-term.
-A study where participants took a high dose of psilocybin found increases in openness after a one-year follow-up, with no changes for the any of the remaining Big Five traits.
-These changes were mainly driven by those who had greater mystical experiences during their mushroom trip (MacLean et al., 2011).
-Another study found changes in all Big Five traits except for agreeableness after 3-months (Erritzoe et al., 2019).
-The potential for meaningful change and shifting attitudes about psychedelics have prompted more to study the effects of psychedelics on changing thoughts, feelings and behaviors (Pollan, 2019).
+Changes in Minnesota Multiphasic Personality Inventory (MMPI)-assessed personality were found after 2 months for most participants.
+However, these changes tended to not persist, as only some participants evidenced change at a 6-month follow-up.
+A more recent, small sample study also found evidence of short-term change in a group that took LSD displayed increased openness over 2 weeks compared to a control group (Lebedev et al., 2016).
+Some evidence suggest changes are not just short term.
+A study in which participants took a high dose of psilocybin found increases in openness after a 1-year follow-up, with no changes for the any of the remaining Big Five traits.
+These changes were mainly driven by those who had greater mystical experiences during their mushroom trip (MacLean, Johnson, & Griffiths, 2011).
+Another study found changes in all Big Five traits except for agreeableness after 3 months (Erritzoe et al., 2018[AU: Year verified online]).
+The potential for meaningful change and shifting attitudes about psychedelics have prompted more researchers to study the effects of psychedelics on changing thoughts, feelings, and behaviors (Pollan, 2019[AU: Add this to the references list]).

-[B]Strengthening Self-Control
+[b]Strengthening Self-Control